eljamaki01/NewsWatcher2RWeb/README.md

 npm run build-react
 npm run zipForEB

-You now hav ethe zip file to upload for the AWS Lambda and the zip file to upload to AWS Elastic Beanstalk Note that for Elastic beanstalk, you must choose the appropriate instance size.
+You now have the zip file to upload for the AWS Lambda and the zip file to upload to AWS Elastic Beanstalk Note that for Elastic beanstalk, you must choose the appropriate instance size.
 For example t4g.medium